Disgaea 6: Defiance of Destiny: Story

 The Netherworld has been assault by a being of unimaginable power - A God of Destruction.
 The Dark Assembly, led by Overlord Ivar, begin to plan on how to defeat the God of Destruction.
-However, they are interrupted by the arrivial of the zombie Zed and his zombie dog-like companion, Cerberus.
+However, they are interrupted by the arrival of the zombie Zed and his zombie dog-like companion, Cerberus.
 Zed claims to have already defeated The God of Destruction, a fact that Ivar and the rest of the Assembly find incredulous.
 Ivar sentences Zed to death for spreading falsehoods, unless Zed can indeed prove that he defeated the God of Destruction.
 Zed begins to explain the series of events leading to his defeat of the God of Destruction, forming a framing device for the first act of the story.

 On an already dying world, Zed rescues several demons from hostile foes.
 No one believes that he can defeat the God of Destruction, but Zed attempts to fight him anyway.
 He fails to defeat The God of Destruction, seemingly dying.
 It is here that it is revealed that Zed has the power of Super Reincarnation - the ability to reincarnate again and again until he achieves his goal.
 Cerberus further explains that Super Reincarnation, which he seemingly created, seeks the most optimal path of resistance, taking Zed to worlds where he will gain the power needed to defeat The God of Destruction.
 Zed and Cerberus both claim that Zed has 'died' tens of thousands of times.

 Arriving on a human world, Zed meets Misedor, an obscenely rich king who has sent a hero of legend, who can revive, to defeat the God of Destruction.
 However, the hero, Yarmarda, has failed one hundred times and become a recluse.
 After defeating Yarmada, Zed once again fails and dies to the God of Destruction; however, this time, Misedor Super Reincarnates alongside Zed.

 Zed then arrives in the Musical World, where he meets Melodia, a princess seeking her 'happy ending', who has sent hundreds of 'princes' who've arrived on her world to defeat the God of Destruction.
 She accompanies Zed, believing him to be her prince, but once again Zed fails to defeat The God of Destruction.
 As before, Melodia Super Reincarnates alongside Zed.